-WSJT-X Version 2.0 offers nine different protocols or modes: FT8, JT4, JT9, JT65, QRA64, ISCAT, MSK144, WSPR, and Echo.
-The first five are designed for making reliable QSOs under extreme weak-signal conditions.
+WSJT-X Version 2.1 offers ten different protocols or modes: FT4, FT8, JT4, JT9, JT65, QRA64, ISCAT, MSK144, WSPR, and Echo.
+The first six are designed for making reliable QSOs under weak-signal conditions.
 They use nearly identical message structure and source encoding.
 JT65 and QRA64 were designed for EME ("moonbounce") on the VHF/UHF bands and have also proven very effective for worldwide QRP communication on the HF bands.
 QRA64 has a number of advantages over JT65, including better performance on the very weakest signals.
 We imagine that over time it may replace JT65 for EME use.
 JT9 was originally designed for the LF, MF, and lower HF bands.
 Its submode JT9A is 2 dB more sensitive than JT65 while using less than 10% of the bandwidth.
 JT4 offers a wide variety of tone spacings and has proven highly effective for EME on microwave bands up to 24 GHz.
 These four "slow" modes use one-minute timed sequences of alternating transmission and reception, so a minimal QSO takes four to six minutes - two or three transmissions by each station, one sending in odd UTC minutes and the other even.
 FT8 is operationally similar but four times faster (15-second T/R sequences) and less sensitive by a few dB.
+FT4 is faster still (7.5 s T/R sequences) and especially well suited for radio contesting.
 On the HF bands, world-wide QSOs are possible with any of these modes using power levels of a few watts (or even milliwatts) and compromise antennas.
 On VHF bands and higher, QSOs are possible (by EME and other propagation types) at signal levels 10 to 15 dB below those required for CW.